Unified Development Ordinance

 1. Unnecessary hardship would result from the strict application of the ordinance.
 It shall not be necessary to demonstrate that, in the absence of the variance, no reasonable use can be made of the property.

 2. The hardship results from conditions that are peculiar to the property, such as location, size or topography.
 Hardships resulting from personal circumstances, as well as hardships resulting from conditions that are common to the neighborhood or the general public, may not be the basis for granting a variance.
+A variance may be granted when necessary and appropriate to make a reasonable accommodation under the Federal Fair Housing Act for a person with a disability.

 4. The requested variance is consistent with the spirit, purpose and intent of the ordinance, such that public safety is secured and substantial justice is achieved.